voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes
 - Start with simple timeline view
-- Emphasize the progression of speed
+- Emphasize the progression of speed and the introduction of on-demand scaling
 - Point out key technology shifts
-- Set up for detailed metrics
 -->

 ---